Skip to main content

 }

-The next part defines the core of the transformer model: attention.
-We implement a basic scaled dot-product attention block that takes in three sets of vectors - queries, keys, and values (remember them from earlier?) - and calculates which words should pay attention to which others.
-Think of this as the model asking: "For the word I'm currently looking at, which other words in the sentence are relevant, and how much should I care about them?"
-The attention scores are passed through a softmax function, which turns raw numbers into probabilities that sum to one.
-This helps the model decide which words to focus on more strongly.
+Next: the core of the transformer.
+We implement a basic scaled dot-product attention block that takes queries, keys, and values, then calculates which words should pay attention to which others.
+Think of the model asking: “For the word I’m looking at, which other words are relevant, and how much should I care about them?”
+Softmax turns raw scores into probabilities that sum to one.

 function attentionBlock(q, k, v) {